 3. Take responsibility

-The most progressive and forward thinking way for an FMCG brand to create brand experience is to fundamentally rethink what its business is.
+The most progressive and forward-thinking way for an FMCG brand to create a brand experience is to fundamentally rethink what its business is.

 Most brands perceive their core ‘product’, the ‘thing they sell’, to be the business they’re in.
 Pedigree is in the dog food business, for example, with Chum, Kit-Kat is in the chocolate biscuit business, and so on.

 This perspective severely limits these brand’s opportunities to take meaningful real-world actions – the cornerstone of brand experience.

 The perspective they should be taking is one that defines their product as the end result of what they sell, rather than the thing itself.
 For Pedigree, for instance, this would be dog welfare.
 For Kit-Kat, break time.

 When these brands recalibrate their focus in this way, they suddenly have an amazing canvas upon which to build experience.
 Pedigree could ‘own’ the dog welfare space by sponsoring dog obedience centres, dog homes, etc, and why not even lampposts!

 Meanwhile, Kit-Kat could own the short break through branded public seating – more comfortable designs, consideration of locations with good views, convenience, better maintenance, etc, basically becoming the public bench lobby.
 In this way, surely Virgin Active, BUPA or even FedEx would be more appropriate sponsors of Boris Bikes than a bank, as this would build the brands’ worth, character and authenticity.

 As soon as FMCG brands realize that their place in this world isn’t on the supermarket shelf, but instead is in people’s lives, the possibilities become limitless.